Regavim (NGO): Bedouins

-Criticism
+Criticism and sanctions

 Critics claim that Regavim's objectives converge with those of Israeli settlers, with whom the group maintains close institutional ties.

-Critics argue that Regavim aims to "try to force the state to speed up and increase the execution of home demolition orders and forced relocations of non-Jews, be they of Palestinians in the West Bank or Bedouin in the Negev".
+Also alleging that Regavim aims to "try to force the state to speed up and increase the execution of home demolition orders and forced relocations of non-Jews, be they of Palestinians in the West Bank or Bedouin in the Negev".

 Neve Gordon describes Regavim as a "settler-colonial NGO" and denounces its "strategy of mirroring" in picturing Palestinian villages as "outposts" or Palestinian presence in the West Bank as a "kind of illegal occupation".
 Critics argue that Regavim aims to "try to force the state to speed up and increase the execution of home demolition orders and forced relocations of non-Jews, be they of Palestinians in the West Bank or Bedouin in the Negev".

 According to Nicola Perugini and others, the word "land" here refers to "Jewish national land", and by that term Regavim understands the entirety of Israel and the Palestinian territories it occupies, in which Palestinian habitation is considered an illegal takeover.

+On May 28, 2026 the European Union announced it was sanctioning Regavim and its director Meir Deutsch for their involvement in systematic human rights abuses against West Bank Palestinians.
+The organization cited Regavim's role in the demolition of Palestinian property, including a EU-funded primary school in the Palestinian village of Jabbet al Dhib.
+On June 9, 2026 Canada also announced sanctions against Regavim, for "directly or indirectly facilitating, supporting, providing funding for or contributing to the use of violence by Israeli extremist settlers against Palestinian civilians or their property".
+Both sets of sanctions include asset freezes, travel bans, and restrictions on financing.
+Regavim has vowed a legal challenge against both measures, describing them as an "attack on the state of Israel".
+The Israeli government also condemned the sanctions.